openhab/org.openhab.binding.zwave/doc/inovelli/lzw31dimmer_0_0.md

 ### Parameter 17: LED timeout

 Timeout for LED notifications
-Changes the amount of time the RGB bar shows the dim level if the LED bar has been disabled
+<p&gtChanges the amount of time the RGB bar shows the dim level if the LED bar has been disabled</p&gt <p&gt0=always off, 1=1 second after level is adjusted, 10=10 seconds after level is adjusted</p&gt

-0=always off, 1=1 second after level is adjusted, 10=10 seconds after level is adjusted Values in the range 0 to 10 may be set.
+Values in the range 0 to 10 may be set.

 The manufacturer defined default value is ```3```.